Work from Mountains. Discover your new home-office in the Himalayas.

-We're lucky to have our little corner of heaven, which we share with our guests.
-Our little orchard is on a ridge surrounded by green solitude.
-It is a great antidote to fear, crowds and the claustrophobia of containment zones.
+Our little orchard is on a ridge surrounded by greenery and tranquility (and a good wi-fi signal).
+It is a great antidote to crowds and the boredom of working from your bedroom.

 Sometimes we think the five-star ratings we enjoy on tripadvisor (click here) are for the view, and not the service or homely comfort we offer.
-Here are some samples of the view from our place - click on the images to enlarge them.
+Here are some sample views from our place – click on the images to enlarge them.
 (You might want a big screen).

 Your career continues to grow here, but with grace and beauty.
 And without the cubicle.
 Every dawn and dusk brings magical colors, and always touches something deep within.
-Here, you can live without fear, move around freely.
-Families love the badminton court, or spend time on the basketball half court.
+Here, you can live without fear, and enjoy beauty as you work from mountains.
+Families love the badminton court and the basketball half court.
+Others love the hammocks.
 If you prefer long walks, head to the forest reserve – just 2 kms away.
-It's a well kept secret few know about, but teems in wildlife such as Jackals, sambar, barking deer, wild boar, and leopards.
+It’s a well kept secret few know of, but teems with wildlife such as Jackals, Sambar, Barking Deer, Wild Boar, and Leopards.

 We don’t believe we own the planet – we’re just borrowing it for a while.
 So we compost our organic waste.
 We try and keep our consumption of packaged goods to a minimum.
 Whatever trash we generate, we dispose of responsibly.
 Water is precious here, and we recycle our water in multiple ways.
 Four of our six guest rooms are made of mud, with the smallest carbon footprint possible.
 We encourage all our guests to use minimal plastic.
 When you stay with us we request that you also follow a “leave no trace” approach.